raphaelkba/Machine_Learning_Coursera/README.md

 For this project, you will only require to have Matlab or Octave(>=3.8.0).
 These solutions have been written in MatlabR2018b and have not being tested in Octave.

-## Content of the programming assignments
+## Content of the Programming Assignments

 * Exercise 1 - Linear Regression
 * Exercise 2 - Logistic Regression